fabriciofurni/phylo_fin/README.md

 #### Script 2

-Script to run whole autosomal, sex-chromosome phylogenetic estimates
+Script to run concatenated autosomal, sex-chromosome phylogenetic estimates

-- Converting files from VCF to Phyllip using .
+- Converting files from VCF to Phyllip.
-- Run phylogenies using RAXML
+- Run phylogenies

 #### Script 3

 Script to obtain mitochondrial sequences and run alignment with MAFFT.
-Code for run in RAXML after manual curation.
+Code for run in IQTree after manual curation.

 - Get mitochondrial sequences from BAM files using ANGSD
 - Align sequences with MAFFFT